qmk/qmk_distro_wsl/docs/faq.md

 explorer.exe $(wslpath -w ~/qmk_firmware)
 ```

+## Why does `qmk console` find no devices?

+Due to limitations with WSL2, HID devices are available to the Linux distribution.

+The recommendation is to use `hid_listen` instead, where workarounds are already in place for it to function correctly.

 ## Why is `<action>` so slow?

 Due to limitations with WSL2, file access can be summarized as either: